niladridutt/Brevis-News/README.md

 ### Things that we'll build

 1) A website so that anyone can use it
+2) Text preprocessing
-2) News summariser model (This will require a lot of work)
+3) News summariser model (This will require a lot of work)
-3) Fetching an article from a URL
+4) Fetching an article from a URL
-4) Trending news list
+5) Trending news list
-5) Back-end to support the entire architecture
+6) Back-end to support the entire architecture

 ### New Ideas
 Feel free to explore and add any feature you think will improve this project.